azydevelopment/core-data-coding/README.md

 			uint8_t outputBit = maxBitIndex - ((i % 2) * numDataPrimitiveBits + j) / 2;

-			// TODO IMPLEMENT: Ability to change polarity of the decoder _BS(
+			// TODO IMPLEMENT: Ability to change polarity of the decoder
+			// _BS sets a bit in a value.
+First param is the value, second param the bit index, third param the bit value _BS(
 				output[outputPrimitiveIndex],
 				outputBit,